openmrs/openmrs-eip/README.md

 For custom application configuration, please refer to the [custom application set up](docs/custom/README.md) documentation.

 # Logging
-The DB sync applications are spring boot applications and custom applications are also expected to be spring boot applications.
+Custom applications are also expected to be spring boot applications.
 The end user applications come with built-in logback files on the classpath i.e. `logback.xml` and `logback-console.xml`, the `logback.xml` file writes the logs to a file to `{eip.home}/logs` where `{eip.home}` is the path to the app's installation directory.
 The `logback-console.xml` writes logs to the console, this can be useful in a dev environment and tests.

 For camel-routes, you need to set the logging level using their route ids, for instance if your route id is `my-route`, then you set the logging level as below.
 ```
 logging.level.my-route=DEBUG
 ```

+# Metrics
+There is built-in support for metrics via spring's actuator, it is not enabled by default, custom applications can be setup and configured to enable and expose endpoints for metrics.
+Please refer to the [custom application set up](docs/custom/README.md) documentation for how to do this.

 For built-in routes and all classes in this project, you can globally set their log level by setting the value of the `openmrs.eip.log.level` property in the application.properties file.
 For all other classes please refer to